 - Out of maximum output transmit power, modulation quality and ACLR, operating band unwanted emissions and transmitter general spurious emissions, IAB-DU and IAB-MT are required to be the DUT at least once,

-- Out of receiver requirements of reference sensitivity, receiver spurious, receiver intermodulation, IAB-DU and IAB-MT are required to be the DUT at least once.
+- Out of reference sensitivity, receiver spurious emissions, receiver intermodulation, IAB-DU and IAB-MT are required to be the DUT at least once.

-In some cases, the test requirements are the same but the MU for the IAB-MT is larger than for the IAB-DU.
+In some cases, the test requirements are the same but the MU for the IAB-MT may be larger than for the IAB-DU.
 In cases where the test efficiency optimization is applicable the lower MU value should be used.

 Table 4.13-1: Declarations required to be the same for IAB-DU and IAB-MT for test efficiency optimization to apply